-What was your major and when did you graduate?
-Who was your advisor?
+What did you study and who was your advisor?

 Oceanography, Ph.D.
 2020.
 I studied the mechanisms and temporal variability of biogeochemical cycles on carbonate chemistry and ocean acidification at two Atlantic coral reefs using observational and modeling approaches.
 My advisor was Dr. Joseph (Joe) E. Salisbury.

 Why did you choose UNH?